kW-Labs/nmecr/index.md

 1. A week is divided into 15-minute intervals, i.e. 672 time-of-week variables

 2. Outdoor air temperature is divided into six equally-sized temperature intervals.
 For example, if a facility experienced a temperature profile ranging from 50F to 110F, the temperature segments would be 50-60F, 60-70F, 70-80F, 70-90F, 90-100F, and 100-110F.
 The paper recommends using at least twice the expected number of change-points.

 3. The temperature parameters are only used when a facility is operating in occupied mode

 4. The facility's response to temperature is not expected to change at night.
 Essentially, this translates to six temperature segments in the occupied mode and 1 temperature segment (that includes all data) in the unoccupied mode.

 5. The start and end of the occupied mode are manually determined by visualizing average load profiles on non-DR days.

-6. The model parameters are determined using ordinary least squares.

 #### Changes in the implementation ([RMV2.0](https://github.com/LBNL-ETA/RMV2.0))